SHOP CBD PRODUCTS

 What is CBD?

-Cannabidiol or CBD is one of the most prominent cannabinoids in hemp and marijuana cannabis species.
-It is a therapeutic cannabinoid that does not have any psychoactive effects, meaning it will not get you high.
-CBD reported uses range from use to support anxiety, nervousness, inflammation and more.
-Many users will mix CBD with their other cannabinoids to alter the effects from those products (e.g. taking 100 mgs CBD with your 10 mgs of HHC).
+Cannabidiol, or CBD, is one of the most prominent cannabinoids in hemp and marijuana cannabis species.
+It is a potentially therapeutic cannabinoid that does not have any psychoactive effects, meaning it will not get you high.
+CBD is used by many to potentially support anxiety, nervousness, inflammation, and more.
+Many users will mix CBD with their other cannabinoids to alter the effects of those products (e.g. taking 100mg CBD with 10mg of HHC).

 Is CBD Legal?